Tax Guide for Out-of-State Retailers

 Sales tax applies to sales of tangible personal property made within California.
-The use tax applies to the use, storage, or other consumption of tangible personal property purchased from a business located outside the state for use in California.
-As a registered out-of-state retailer, the tax you collect will generally be the use tax.
+The use tax applies to the use, storage, or other consumption of tangible personal property purchased from a business located outside California for use in California.
+As a registered out-of-state retailer, the tax you collect will generally be use tax.

-If you sell property to a California customer who plans to resell the item(s) in the normal course of business, you are not required to collect any sales or use tax provided the sale is properly documented.
+If you sell tangible personal property to a California customer who plans to resell the property in the normal course of business, you are not required to collect any sales or use tax provided the sale is properly documented.
 However, you may be required to register and file returns if you have nontaxable sales.

 Once you register, you may accept a resale certificate, in good faith, from your California purchaser that relieves you of the liability to collect and report the sales or use tax.